SLIIT-HCI/marking-scripts/README.md

 ## Cleanup Code 04

 This script is to merge the content of all the .java files in a student submission, into one text file, which will reduce time in folder navigation and file opening.
+All submissions are processed, newest version can be found here in Github, no any student submission is rejected.

 Video Guide : https://web.microsoftstream.com/video/6d25ca77-5256-40db-b9bb-d65284200766<br><br>
 Overall Structure Diagram :<br>